Duplicate groups to create a master list and email list

 Now you’re ready to set up the integration!
 Navigate to your Integrations page in LACRM under the Settings tab and click the Mailchimp Integration link.
 You'll need to start by authorizing the Less Annoying CRM integration on Mailchimp's site -- click the big green button to log into your Mailchimp account and get started.

 You'll need to log into your Mailchimp account on the next screen, not your Less Annoying CRM account!
-Once the connection is established, you'll be taken back to Less Annoying CRM and shown a table of your Mailchimp audiences, each with its own drop-down menu.
-For each audience you wish to sync with a group, open the audience and select the appropriate group.
+Once the connection is established, you'll be taken back to Less Annoying CRM and asked which group you'd like to sync with your audience in Mailchimp.
 Be sure to sync the duplicated group here, for example syncing your “Vendors - MC” group rather than the “Vendors” group.
-If you don't wish to sync an audience with a group, leave it on the option "Do not sync."

-There are some additional details about the integration that you should understand before saving the sync.
+There are some additional details about the integration that you should understand.
 Here are some of the details about the integration, along with some important tips:

 - New contacts added in Mailchimp will sync to the CRM.
 This is great for those instances where you are adding subscribers to a particular mailing list with a subscription form or that kind of thing.
 All new contacts added to synced audiences will appear in your CRM and the synced group.